myesn/awesome/README.md

 *   [ekzhang/bore](https://github.com/ekzhang/bore) - 🕳 bore is a simple CLI tool for making tunnels to localhost
 *   [rome/tools](https://github.com/rome/tools) - Unified developer tools for JavaScript, TypeScript, and the web
 *   [ClementTsang/bottom](https://github.com/ClementTsang/bottom) - Yet another cross-platform graphical process/system monitor.
-*   [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - AppFlowy is an open-source alternative to Notion.
-You are in charge of your data and customizations.
-Built with Flutter and Rust.
 *   [vercel/turbo](https://github.com/vercel/turbo) - Incremental bundler and build system optimized for JavaScript and TypeScript, written in Rust – including Turbopack and Turborepo.
 *   [rapiz1/rathole](https://github.com/rapiz1/rathole) - A lightweight and high-performance reverse proxy for NAT traversal, written in Rust.
 An alternative to frp and ngrok.
 *   [zu1k/translator](https://github.com/zu1k/translator) - 简单、轻量、好用的划词翻译软件